 Let's call it LAN.

 Exclude first 15 addresses from DHCP distribution (or you can add all static addresses to reservation later).

 DNS server address and domain name (if needed).

 WINS — specify, if you use this anachronism.

 At this stage workstations will receive addresses and basic settings from DHCP server.
 Now let's start configuring network boot.

-Three types of clients will boot by network:
+Two types of clients will boot by network:

 To determine needed boot files we'll use DHCP policies.
 DHCP policy is the rules, that help to asign IP addreses and/or DHCP options for the clients, that match policy conditions.